 Farm to School Junior Chef State Championship in Louisville.

-All required forms, recipes, and the $150 team entry fee must be mailed to the Kentucky Department of Agriculture and postmarked no later than March 15, 2019.
+All required forms, recipes, and the $150 team entry fee must be mailed to the Kentucky Department of Agriculture and postmarked no later than April 15, of program year.

 Ready to enter the Farm to School Junior Chef competition?
 Click below to read the rules, browse the Frequently Asked Questions, learn how the competition is judged, and download the paper application and parental consent forms.

 Kentucky State Fair dates are August 17 – 27, 2023

 Who can participate?
 Any Kentucky student in grades 8-12 is eligible.
 Each team must have two and five members.
 Teams may have an alternate student, but the total number of team members on the day of the competition may not exceed five.
 NOTE: Alternate team members must also submit their contact information and permission slip.

 How can I get involved with Kentucky Farm to School Junior Chef?
 If you are a student in grade 8-12, you can show off your cooking skills by competing in Kentucky Farm to School Junior Chef on your high school cooking team.
 Otherwise, you can join the fun by volunteering or sponsoring Kentucky Farm to School Junior Chef.